heyitsuzair/express-setup/README.md

 ```
 ## Usage

-Enter the following in your terminal:
+Enter the following in your terminal where you want to initialize app:

 ```bash